Youssef1313/DotNetSyntaxTreeVisualizer/README.md

 ## Visual Studio already has a graph visualizer

 That's true.
 But not all developers work on Visual Studio.
 Some developers might be using Rider, VS Code, or whatever.
+Or you might just be lazy to open Visual Studio!

 ## Why to inspect a syntax tree